The Hermit

 General

 Solitude has tipped into isolation, or you're rejecting help that's genuinely available.
 Balance is needed — inner work without connection becomes loneliness.
+The reversed message does not make the card bad; it shows where the energy may be blocked, overused, or expressed through fear.

 Love

 Reversed in love, The Hermit can indicate withdrawal from partnership, emotional walls, or fear of intimacy.
 Gentle re-engagement — letting trusted people back in — is the medicine.
+In love, reversed energy often asks for a slower conversation and fewer assumptions about what the other person means.

 Career

 Reversed in career, isolation or refusal to collaborate may be limiting your work.
 Reach out.
 Mentorship or partnership may unlock what solo effort can't.
+Professionally, it may point to a pattern that needs adjustment before the next opportunity can feel stable.

 Advice